buttergrillcorn/growing-wiki/.site/content/main-entrance.md

 On a serious note, I find myself to be a very forgetful person.
 So to retain the content I consume, ideas that sparkled and notes that I plan on re-visiting; I have longed for a place to store, curate and recall everything.

+I also find it super helpful to "grow" and "cultivate" my thoughts and ideas when trying to share it with a friend.
+So you know, it's very reminiscent of the rubber duck method.
+But instead of talking to a rubber duck, I choose to scream into the void of internet, to you.

 ### As for why doing it this way, instead of x... {#as-for-why-doing-it-this-way-instead-of-x-dot-dot-dot}